MattJColes/nova-workshop/part3-motion-magic.md

 ### Step 6: Test Your Setup
 **Quick test prompt:**
+1. **Type in the prompt input area:**
 ```
 5-second video: Smooth zoom into a modern computer screen showing code transforming into a beautiful app interface, tech blue colors, professional style
 ```
+2. **Click the "Run" button**

-**Note:** Video generation takes 2-5 minutes.
+3. **Note:** Video generation takes 2-5 minutes.
 You'll see:
    - "Generation in progress" status
    - Progress indicator
-- "View in S3" link when complete
+   - Link to view in S3 when complete

 ### 💡 Pro Tips:
 - Start with shorter durations (5-10 seconds)